bft-smart/fabric-orderingservice/README.md

 ## Launching 4 ordering nodes and a single frontend

 Edit the `./hyperledger-bftmart/config/node.config`file so that the `CERTIFICATE` parameter is set to the absolute path of the `./fabric/sampleconfig/msp/signcerts/peer.pem` file and that the  `PRIVKEY` parameter is set to the absolute path of the `./fabric/sampleconfig/msp/keystore/key.pem` file.
-Following this, execute the `startReplica.sh` script in 4 different terminals as follows:
+Following this, enter the main directory for this repository and execute the `startReplica.sh` script in 4 different terminals as follows:

 ```
 ./startReplica.sh 0